-There will be a meet and greet for FIRST TIME ATTENDEES on the Friday night at 6.30pm just before the Cocktail Party outside the Rimu Room.
+There will be a meet and greet for FIRST TIME ATTENDEES (Details to be confirmed).
 You can ask any questions you might have.
 Those going to the cocktail party can go together as a group, and the others can stay drinking and chatting or pop out for dinner.

 When attending RWNZ conference, some planning and research can go a long way in easing those butterflies, especially for those who have never attended a romance writing conference.
 Take a deep breath and read on to find out what to expect!

-RWNZ offers two room rate options, Novotel Ellerslie, Auckland (where the conference is actually being held) at $199 per night per room, but the IBIS next door is only $149 per night per room.
-Remember, to go on the RWNZ Members Only Facebook page if you want to find someone to share your room with.
+RWNZ offers a competitive room rate, at the Chateau On The Park (where the conference is actually being held) at $180 per night per room.
+Remember, to go to the RWNZ Members Only Facebook page if you want to find someone to share your room with.
 Just ask, it’s a great way of meeting and making friends too.

 At conference RWNZ supplies morning and afternoon tea, and lunch on Friday to Sunday, but you’ll need to budget for dinners (except if you are attending the Awards Dinner).